ethereum/ethereum-org-website/src/content/eth2/index.md

 Expected: 2021

-Phase 1 is where we'll see the creation of the shard chains.
+Phase 1 is when we'll meet the shard chains.
 These are chains that are delegated a portion of Ethereum's transactions and account data.
-However in Phase 1 it's just the structure that will be put into place.
-Shards won't support accounts or smart contracts yet.

-Shard chains will be proof-of-stake chains.
-This means validators (who have staked ETH) will create blocks, not miners like today.
+They will be proof-of-stake chains, which means validators (who have staked ETH) will create blocks – not miners like today.

-We expect to start Phase 1 with 64 shards.
+We expect to start Phase 1 with 64 shards but they won't support accounts or smart contracts right away.

-### Phase 1.5: integration with mainnet
+### Phase 1.5: mainnet becomes a shard

 Expected: 2021